techDwayne/devProj/README.md

 I pulled up to the house about seven or eight
-And it yelled to the cabbie 'Yo holmes, smell ya later' I looked at my kindom
+And it yelled to the cabbie 'Yo holmes, smell ya later' I looked at my kingdom
 I was finally there,
 To sit on my throne as the prince of Bel-Air